KillingSpark/zstd-rs/Readme.md

 # Current Status

 Feature complete on the decoder side.
-In terms of speed it is still behind the original C implementation which has a rust binding located [here](https://github.com/gyscos/zstd-rs).

 On the compression side:
 - Support for generating compressed blocks at any compression level